Miouyouyou/cpuminer-argon2/README.md

    * # Use -march=native if building for a single machine
  * make

-#### Profile guided optimized version with GCC
+#### PGO build with GCC
  * ./autogen.sh
- * ./configure CFLAGS="-O3 -march=native -Wall -D_REENTRANT -funroll-loops -fvariable-expansion-in-unroller -fmerge-all-constants -fbranch-target-load-optimize2 -fsched2-use-superblocks -falign-loops=16 -falign-functions=16 -falign-jumps=16 -falign-labels=16 -fprofile-generate" LDFLAGS="-fprofile-generate"
+ * ./configure CFLAGS="-O3 -march=native -fprofile-generate" LDFLAGS="-fprofile-generate"
  * make
  * ./cpuminer (With your usual arguments)
  * Let it run for a few minutes, then stop it
  * make distclean
- * ./configure CFLAGS="-O3 -march=native -Wall -D_REENTRANT -funroll-loops -fvariable-expansion-in-unroller -fmerge-all-constants -fbranch-target-load-optimize2 -fsched2-use-superblocks -falign-loops=16 -falign-functions=16 -falign-jumps=16 -falign-labels=16 -fprofile-correction -fprofile-use" LDFLAGS="-fprofile-correction -fprofile-use"
+ * ./configure CFLAGS="-O3 -march=native -fprofile-correction -fprofile-use" LDFLAGS="-fprofile-correction -fprofile-use"
  * make

+This should generate a profiled version of cpuminer.
+You might squeeze 10% more performance with that kind of build.

 #### Notes for AIX users:
  * To build a 64-bit binary, export OBJECT_MODE=64